imgios/thoughts/content/posts/hello-world.md

 Nothing more, nothing less.
 Otherwise, let me introduce myself.

 My name is Giosuè, a Computer Science MSc student from Caserta, in love with tech.
 I really like to talk about tech and related, share my thoughts and know yours.
 This blog is secretly born in a hidden GitHub repository and shared just with few contacts.
-Anyway, since you're here, feel free to comment any post if you want to share your opinion about things that I post.

-Cya.